rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

 ## Access Management UI

-Go to http://localhost:15672, click on the single button on the page which redirects to **Key Cloak** to authenticate.
+Go to http://localhost:15672, click on the single button on the page which redirects to **Keycloak** to authenticate.
 Enter `rabbit_admin` and `rabbit_admin` and you should be redirected back to RabbitMQ Management fully logged in.